 Applicants who are moved forward in the process will participate in a second round interview with our Local City Director and staff.
 Applicants at this stage may interview with more than one city.
 Each interview will last between 45 minutes to an hour.

 Applicants who are selected to be Fellows will be notified by email of their status.
-All applicants who apply by the priority deadline (January 29) will be notified by March 19.

 Below you will find a list of helpful FAQs that will better help you understand what it means to be a Fellow

 The Repair the World Fellowship is an invaluable opportunity to delve into social justice related concepts, ideas, communities, experiences, neighbors, and friends that you might not have had the chance to have otherwise.
 Through a Jewish lens the fellowship guides participants into cultivating social change in their respective communities, specifically surrounding food and education justice.
 Fellows are inevitably exposed to complex issues and values and are encouraged and supported to confront them head on. – Becca Sufrin (Pittsburgh Fellow ’14-’15)